Shanoxx/Shanoxx/README.md

-- 👋 Hi, I’m @Shanoxx
+- 👋 Hi, I’m Lukas
-- 👀 I’m interested in road and mountain cycling
+- 👀 i'm a sports enthusiast
-- 🌱 I’m currently learning programming
+- 🌱 I’m currently learning SQL Phyton
-- 💞️ I’m looking to collaborate on IT industry
+- 💞️ I really want to get along with IT industry
 - 📫 How to reach me - instagram: lvki07

 <!---